Skip to main content

 Check Requirements

-What Are My Personal Items Worth for Probate in Pennsylvania?
+What Is the Estate's Personal Property Worth for Probate in Pennsylvania?

 Estimate the fair market value of furniture, electronics, clothing, appliances, and more.
 See how reporting accurate values instead of purchase prices can reduce probate fees in your state.